karmaniverous/stan/README.md

   - `--3way --ignore-whitespace --recount -p1`
   - `--reject --whitespace=nowarn --recount -p1`
   - If needed, repeats with `-p0` in the same order.
+- Feedback (failed/partial/check):
+  - On failure, partial success, or `--check`, STAN builds a compact FEEDBACK envelope and:
+    - saves it to `<stanPath>/patch/.debug/feedback.txt`, and
+    - copies it to the clipboard.
+  - The console will log:
+    - `stan: wrote patch feedback -> <path>`
+    - `stan: copied patch feedback to clipboard -> <path>` (or `<clipboard only>` if the file write failed)
+  - Paste this FEEDBACK back into chat verbatim to get a corrected patch tailored to the failure.
 - Windows note: Passing very large base64 as an inline command-line argument can exceed the ~32K character limit.
 Clipboard default or `-f` are recommended for large patches.

 ### `stan snap`